 So which credit card should you apply for?

 Like I said earlier, that will all depend on what you’re looking for in a credit card.
 Are you looking for something that’s simple to use?
 That comes with a low or no annual fee?
-And gives you the flexible to redeem for travel purchases without any complexity regarding blackout dates and limitations?
+And gives you the flexibility to redeem for travel purchases without any complexity regarding blackout dates and limitations?
 Then a simple cash back card like the Barclaycard Arrival Plus World Elite MasterCard would be good for you.

 If you’re loyal to an airline or hotel chain…